vi0lin/vpn_roadwarrior_configuration/README.md

 Make Your Windwos, Linux and MacOs Accessibile
 Host Websites and Apps
-Share Files Between The Devices And Develop And Deploy Projects Quickly Device Via SSH and Broadcast Data Like Audio, Video and Other Packages.
+Share Files Between The Devices And Develop And Deploy Projects Quickly Device Via SSH and Broadcast Data Like Audio, Video and Other Packages Internally.

 ## Server A
 This is a low budget VPS from any provider of your choice.